DeFi History

 LP, Staking & Bridges

-DeFi transactions are the most complex challenge in crypto documentation.
+DeFi transactions are the most complex challenge in crypto accounting.
 Smart contracts, LP tokens, cross-chain bridges: TX-Partner reconstructs and documents on-chain data retroactively.

 DeFi Documentation in Numbers

-DeFi transactions pose special challenges for crypto documentation:
+DeFi transactions pose special challenges for crypto accounting:

 5-10x